14thansen/Morse-code-decoder/README.md

 I created this project primarily for a school project.
 I chose to create a Morse code decoder because I knew it would be a challenge for me and would help me expand my knowledge with strings, arrays, and sequential text files.

 # Installation
-Download project with the link, all additional files are created in the script.
+Download project with the link 'C++ final project.cpp', all additional files are created in the script.

 # Tests
 		cout << endl;